the6p4c/usb3sun/doc/manual.md

 some sun keyboards have a power key, which switches on the workstation by toggling pin 7 of the mini-din port, in addition to sending scancodes like other keys.

-to switch on your workstation, press the onboard power button (rev A1+), or press **Right Ctrl+P** on your usb keyboard. note that the latter will only work if the adapter is powered externally via the usb-c port (rev A2+) or the VBUS pin of the debug header.
+to switch on your workstation, press the onboard power button (rev A1+), or press **Right Ctrl+P** on your usb keyboard. note that the latter will only work if the adapter is powered externally via the usb-c port (rev A2+) or the VBUS pin of the debug header (J3).

 to send the power key to software while the workstation is on, press **Right Ctrl+P** on your usb keyboard. the onboard power button (rev A1+) does not send any scancodes.